N8WM/lethal-com-mods/README.md

 - Double-click the `update.bat` or `update` file (the `.bat` extension may or may not be visible on your computer)
 - Your game mods should now be up to date with the repository

-If you have merge conflicts, see the next section.
+If you have merge conflicts, see the Resolving merge conflicts section.
 If you have merge conflicts, you will see a message similar to the one in the following picture when running the update script:

 <div align="center">
     <img src="./images/conflicts.png?raw=true" alt="merge conflicts" width="90%" />